Bashkirs: Bashkir rebellions of the 17th–18th centuries

-The Bashkirs participated in the 1662–64, 1681–84 and 1704–11 Rebellions.
-In 1676, the Bashkirs rebelled under a leader named Seyid Sadir or 'Seit Sadurov', and the Russian army had great difficulties in ending the rebellion.
+The Bashkirs participated in the 1662–64, 1681–84 and 1704–11 uprisings.
+In 1676, the Bashkirs rebelled under a leader named Seyid Sadir or 'Seit Sadurov', and the Russian Army had great difficulties in ending the rebellion.
 The Bashkirs rose again in 1707, under Aldar and Kûsyom, due to perceived ill-treatment by Imperial Russian officials.

-At the founding of Orenburg in 1735, the fourth insurrection occurred in 1735 and lasted six years.
+At the founding of Orenburg in 1735, the fourth insurrection occurred and lasted six years.
 Ivan Kirillov formed a plan to build the fort to be called Orenburg at Orsk at the confluence of the Or River and the Ural River, south-east of the Urals where the Bashkir, Kalmyk and Kazakh lands met.
 Work on Fort Orenburg commenced at Orsk in 1735.
 However, by 1743 the site of Orenburg was moved a further 250 km west to its current location.
 The next planned construction was to be a fort on the Aral Sea.
 The consequence of the Aral Sea fort would involve crossing Bashkir and the Kazakh Lesser Horde lands, some of whom had recently offered a nominal submission to the Russian Crown.

 The southern side of Bashkiria was partitioned by the Orenburg Line of forts.
 The forts ran from Samara on the Volga east as far as the Samara River headwaters.
 It then crossed to the middle of the Ural River and following the river course east and then north on the eastern side of the Urals.
 It then went east along the Uy River to Ust-Uisk on the Tobol River where it connected to the ill-defined 'Siberian Line' along the forest-steppe boundary.

 In 1774, the Bashkirs, under the leadership of Salavat Yulayev, supported Pugachev's Rebellion.
 In 1786, the Bashkirs achieved tax-free status; and in 1798 Russia formed an irregular Bashkir army from among them.

 Napoleonic Wars

 During the Napoleonic Wars, many Bashkirs served as mercenaries in the Russian army to defend from the French invaders during Napoleon's invasion of Russia.
 Subsequently, the Bashkir battalions were the most notable fighters during the Napoleonic wars on the north German and Dutch plateau.
 The Dutch and the Germans called the Bashkirs "Northern Amurs", probably because the population was not aware of who the Bashkirs actually were or where they came from, therefore the usage of "Amurs" in the name may be an approximation; these battalions were considered as the liberators from the French, however modern Russian military sources do not credit the Bashkirs with these accomplishments.
-These regiments also served in Battle of Paris and the subsequent occupation of France by the coalition forces.
+These regiments also served in the Battle of Paris and the subsequent occupation of France by the coalition forces.